The Purpose of Performance Management: 5 Options

 Employees could be tempted to game the system as we see with “teaching to the test” and the Wells Fargo scandal.

-One more note on development.
-It is not the same thing as learning management.
+Another note on development: It is not the same thing as learning management.
 You don’t need to have very structured training to run a development focused strategy.
 Google famously gave employees “flex-time” to pursue their interests at work.
-This is a development focused tactic that had no top-down direction at all.
+This is a development-focused tactic that had no top-down direction at all.